magronp/bsrnn/README.md

 python train.py -m src_mod.target=vocals,bass,drums,other
 ```

-The list of all model/configuration variants used when presenting the [validation results](#variants) are stored in the `jobs/params.txt` file.
+The list of all model/configuration variants used when presenting the [validation results](#tuning.md) are stored in the `jobs/params.txt` file.
 This file can be used as a parameter array when running multiple jobs using the [OAR](https://oar.imag.fr/docs/latest/user/quickstart.html) task manager (see the `jobs/book_training` script).
-Depending on your working environment this script might need some adaptation.
+Depending on your working environment, this script might need some adaptation.
 Alternatively, you can simply run each job independently as on the example above, using all the configurations in the `jobs/params.txt` file.

 Lastly, we prepare a script that can easily aggregate all validation results from tensorboard logs into a csv file for comparing variants, and display them:
 ```